harryhanYuhao/ln/miscellanea/go/note/quickstart.md

 **Warning** Go's package and source file management is, to the least, verbose.
 Unlike most other languages, in go you can not use a one-liner such as "import ../example" to import symbols from another file.
 Instead, go has a full-grown package-module system.

-The lack of straight-forward importing system is because, from the beginning,
+The lack of straight-forward importing system is deliberate:
 > Go was developed for use by large teams working on million line programs ()[Quote](https://groups.google.com/g/golang-nuts/c/_BqV6Rk15UA/m/ns4y8jbxBgAJ))

 ### Package